9.x: Site Configuration

 #Site Specific Configuration Reference

-For each site (or the fallback *
+For each site (or the fallback *), you can configure:

-(required): Identifier of the contentRepository to usecontentDimensions
+• contentRepository (required): Identifier of the contentRepository to use

-resolver
+• resolver

-: Options for the resolver.
+• options: Options for the resolver.
 See Reference: DimensionResolvers for resolver-specific options.

-(Dimension Space Point) - this is relevant for the following scenario:- If the user visits the homepage (/), and no dimension resolver resolves this, which dimension should be shown.
+• If the user visits the homepage (/), and no dimension resolver resolves this, which dimension should be shown.

 #adjusting Site Resolving